juanmiguelemilio/journal_ror/README.md

 # README

 Work smart and maximize your productivity with Polar app.
-This app will help you organize your journal entries into categories and reate your to do list.
+This app will help you organize your journal entries into categories and create your to do list.

 # How to clone
 1. git clone https://github.com/mjaguirre-xx/journal_ror.git